The Untold Story of the Witches of Oz. |

 Names📖

 Names and titles have a lot of symbolic power here: they define who people are and how they are perceived by others.
 They also symbolise the power of self-reinvention.
-The audience can really see this with three of the major characters who undergo dramatic personal changes and have name changes to match: Galinda becomes Glinda the Good Witch of the North, Elphaba becomes the Wicked Witch of the West, and Nessa becomes the Witch of the East.
+The audience can really see this with three of the major characters who undergo dramatic personal changes and have name changes to match: Galinda becomes Glinda the Good Witch of the North, Elphaba becomes the Wicked Witch of the West, and Nessa becomes the Wicked Witch of the East.

-It is notable that characters both choose and are given names here.
+It's notable that characters both choose and are given names here.
 Galinda of course chooses to become Glinda, which is her way of representing her agreement with Fiyero and Elphaba over Dr. Dillamond's firing.

 In an interview, Maguire offered up an interesting thought on this motif and on the theme of evil in Wicked.
 He asks: